NexusSocial/skilltree/README.md

 that will serve to demonstrate what is and isn't possible right now in the ecosystem.

-Eventually when the skilltree is fleshed out enough, we will take this exporatory work and translate it into a full fledged game.
+Eventually when the skilltree is fleshed out enough, we will take this exploratory work and translate it into a full fledged game.

 ## Repo Structure